What is the Best Method for Breath Biomarker Discovery?

 The strength of HRAM GC-MS as a tool for biomarker discovery is why we use it as the basis for Breath Biopsy®.
 We have developed the Breath Biopsy OMNI Assay as an optimized method for breath analysis, supported by specialist expertise in GC-MS use and data analysis to provide everyone with access to this gold standard capability.
 We then also have the expertise to support development of breath tests that meet specific clinical needs, including the possibility of direct point of care applications.

-Watch our introductory webinar to find out more about Breath Biopsy or download Breath Biopsy: The Complete Guide for more information about the applications of Breath Biopsy.
+Find out more about Breath Biopsy by downloading the Breath Biopsy: The Complete Guide for more information about the applications of Breath Biopsy.